-WSCC have the support of Crawley Borough Council to bring forward the RTPI scheme.
-It is also recognised that the Manor Royal Business District are keen to support infrastructure improvements to link the Manor Royal Estate with the surrounding area with more sustainable transport and provide better connectivity.
+WSCC have the support of Crawley Borough Council to bring forward the Three Bridges Junctions scheme.
+It is also recognised that the Manor Royal Business District are keen to support infrastructure improvements to link the Manor Royal Estate with the surrounding area.
 The Manor Royal Business District is occupied by over 500 businesses and provides jobs for approximately 30,000 employees across 240 hectares, making it the largest business district in the South East of England.
 The main local bus operator, Metrobus, also supports the proposals that complement their own investment in improvements to services in Crawley.